A "crackling debut thriller."

 — Ian Caldwell, New York Times bestselling author of The Fifth Gospel

-"The Peacock and the Sparrow is, simply put, an astonishing debut.
+"Simply put, an astonishing debut.
 In the spirit and tradition of le Carré - but somehow with even greater verisimilitude - Berry perfectly captures the romance, the grit, the overarching sense of loss, and even the underlying dry comedy of a life devoted to undercover operations.
 CIA officer Shane Collins is the most realistic representation of a spy I’ve encountered in fiction.
 What also sets this spy novel apart is how the country of Bahrain is not just an enigmatic backdrop to an exhilarating tale but a complex and captivating character in and of itself."

 — Lindsay Moran, former CIA officer and bestselling author of Blowing My Cover: My Life as a CIA Spy